Measure Blood Oxygen Level on Galaxy Watch

 Run unit tests

-For your convenience, you will find an additional Unit Tests package.
-This will let you verify your code changes even without using a physical watch.
-See instructions below on how to run the unit tests:
+For your convenience, you can find an additional Unit Tests package.
+This lets you verify your code changes even without using a physical watch.
+See instructions below on how to run unit tests:

-- If you completed all the tasks correctly, you will see all the unit tests passed successfully.
+- If you completed all the tasks correctly, you can see that all the unit tests passed successfully.

 Run the app

-- Right after the app is started, it will request user permission.
+- Right after the app is started, it requests for user permission.
 Allow the app to receive data from the body sensors.

-- Afterwards, it will show the application's main screen.
-To get the blood oxygen level value, tap on the Measure button.
+- Afterwards, it shows the application's main screen.
+To get the blood oxygen level, tap on the Measure button.
 To stop the measurement, tap on the Stop button.

 You're done!